 Suncor is involved with many stakeholder groups, research activities and monitoring programs aimed at understanding and mitigating potential industry impacts on biodiversity.
 This includes oil sands development in Canada’s boreal forest, one of the world’s largest intact ecosystems.

 We’re committed to being a responsible steward of the boreal forest by striving to preserve the region’s biodiversity.
-We work independently, and with industry peers and multi-stakeholder organizations, to conserve and promote natural habitat for species including those potentially impacted by our operations.
+We work independently, and with industry peers and multi-stakeholder organizations, to conserve and reclaim habitat for species, including those potentially impacted by our operations.

-We are a signatory to the Boreal Forest Conservation Framework – a ground-breaking national conservation vision developed by 20 First Nations, environmental groups and resource companies.
-2013 marked the 10th anniversary of this important multi-stakeholder collaboration.
+We are a signatory to the Boreal Forest Conservation Framework – a groundbreaking national conservation vision developed by 20 First Nations, environmental groups and resource companies.

 Learn more at the Boreal Leadership Council website

 We are working on a number of other fronts to minimize our impact in the boreal region:

 - Advancing progressive reclamation techniques at our oil sands mining and in situ operations.
 We’re actively reclaiming lands disturbed by both mine and in situ operations and continuously working to accelerate the time it takes to return disturbed lands to a self-sustaining, locally common boreal forest ecosystem.